antik9/OTUS_HOMEWORKS/HW_06_uwsgi/README.md

 sudo service ip2w start
 ```

-For correct work you should add location to your **nginx.conf** to proxy requests to ip2w socket
+For correct work you should add new location to your **nginx.conf** to proxy requests to ip2w socket
 ```
  location /ip2w/
  {